 WHO?
 Bibliotherapy is easy.
-Anyone of any age from infants to the elderly can reap the benefits of reading.
+Anyone of any age from infants to the elderly can reap the benefits of reading no matter if they live with family or a home care like Nueva Care.

 WHY?
 Using bibliotherapy can help treat many thing including stress, anxiety, and self esteem.
 People can also learn to solve their own problems and coping with stress.
 Relating to fictional characters can be a great way to develop character and learning problem solving skills.
+Adopting certain practices commonly read about like learning tea leaf reading symbols and other highly spiritual activities have also proven to be a very good stress reliever.
 Not only can it relieve stress, but it can help people fall asleep, improves concentration and some scientific studies have shown that it can prevent Alzheimer’s.

 -Dajevskis, Erika.
 “Therapy By the Book”.
 School Library Journal.
 Print.
 Oct 2016.
 29 March 2017